 This recipe for the best filet mignon of your life starts with a simple but super powerful process of dry brining.
 All this means is liberally salting both sides of your steaks and letting them sit for at least 30 minutes.
 This process creates a more flavorful and tender piece of meat than you could imagine, and I do not want you to skip it.

-Here’s what I like to do and how this best ever filet mignon recipe recommends you cook your steak in the oven: liberally salt and pepper the filet on both sides and let sit about 30 minutes to an hour on a wire rack over a baking sheet.
+Here’s what I like to do and how this best-ever filet mignon recipe recommends you cook your steak in the oven: liberally salt and pepper the filet on both sides and let sit about 30 minutes to an hour on a wire rack over a baking sheet.

-After you’ve cooked your filet mignon to an internal temperature of 120º Fahrenheit, remove the steak from the oven and let sit while you preheat your cast iron skillet over high heat for those 5 minutes.
+After you’ve cooked your filet mignon to an internal temperature of 120º Fahrenheit, remove the steak from the oven and let sit while you preheat your cast-iron skillet over high heat for those 5 minutes.
 Then, very carefully place the filet in the cast iron skillet and cook for 45 seconds.
 Flip and place pats of your garlic herb butter on top and cook 45 seconds.
-Then, you’ll flip your steak a couple times, allowing the browning milk solids in the butter to provide a really rich shade of brown to the surface of your steak, about another 20-30 seconds.
+Then, you’ll flip your steak a couple of times, allowing the browning milk solids in the butter to provide a really rich shade of brown to the surface of your steak, about another 20-30 seconds.
 Press the sides of the filet mignon briefly against the sides of the cast iron skillet, just until they are no longer red or pink, then remove.

 - Easy Sous Vide Chicken Breast Recipe

 - The Best Lobster Bisque (Ruth’s Chris Copycat Recipe)

 - Salmon Wellington

 - Quick Chicken Brine for Perfect Chicken Every Time

 - Best Ever Easy Roast Chicken with Gravy (Paleo Options)